notthetup/nodeboats-material/getting-started.md

 - This method of connecting the motor allows us to either turn the motor on or off.
 You can't control the direction of the motor.
 If you accidently wired the motor such that it runs backwards then just swap the two pins that connect to the motor.

 ##Step 3: Add on the servo

+A normal motor (DC Motor) that our propellers have allows us to move forward (and maybe backwards), but to change directions, we might need to use a Servo motor.
+Servos are precision motors that you can turn exact number of degrees from the center.

+Servos are great for turning things accurately.
+In our scenario, we could turn propellers, rudders, fans, etc.

 1. Follow the schematic below and add on the servo.